couchbaselabs/docs-ng/content/couchbase-manual-2.0/introduction-to-couchbase-server.markdown

 Couchbase Server is a NoSQL document database for interactive web applications.
 It has a flexible data model, is easily scalable, provides consistent high performance and is 'always-on,' meaning it is can serve application data 24 hours, 7 days a week.
-Couchbase Server provides the following benefits:
+Couchbase Server provides the following:

  * **Flexible Data Model**